fllp/MDM-Agave/README.md

 ## Installation

-*Caution*: You will need to rename the file extension `.zip` to `tar.gz` since GitHub only supports ZIP-file downloads for releases.
+*Caution*: Be sure to choose the file extension `tar.gz`  when downloading a release/tag since MDMs settings only read those.
 Simply open the login screen settings (on Linux Mint under system settings) and import the archive.
 **Manual installation**: Extract the archive to `/usr/share/mdm/html-themes` (requires root privileges)